ShutdownRepo/The-Hacker-Tools/mimikatz/modules/standard/coffee.md

 # coffee

-`standard::coffee` or `coffee` is the most important command of alls.
+`standard::coffee` or `coffee` is the most important command of all.

 Please, make me a coffee! :coffee: